SimULi: Real-Time LiDAR and Camera Simulation with Unscented Transforms: Lidar Tiling

 \section{Lidar Tiling}

 We describe our LiDAR tiling strategy in \procref{histogram_equalization}.
 As discussed in \cref{sec:ablation}, a significant advantage of this approach is that it readily be applied to any spinning LiDAR model to find optimal tiling parameters, including the customized model shown in \cref{fig:custom-lidar}, instead of manual exploration as in prior methods~\citep{hess2025splatad}.
+While our experiments focus on spinning LiDARs, our method can be extended to non-spinning LiDARs by also applying the tiling procedure along the azimuth dimension according to the sensor's beam pattern.